ONSdigital/dp/NEW_SERVICES.md

       - `ONSdigital/digitalpublishing`
   - setup the GitHub webhooks - see https://github.com/ONSdigital/dp-ci
 - Setup the project for CI
-  - Add Jenkinsfile to the project repo
+  - Add required files to the project repo
+    - Jenkinsfile
-  - Add CodeDeploy scripts to the project repo
+    - CodeDeploy scripts
+    - Dockerfile
-  - Add Dockerfile to the project repo
+  - Add required entries to the [dp-ci](https://github.com/ONSdigital/dp-ci) repo
-  - Add a new ECR repo to dp-ci terraform
+    - Add a new ECR repo to terraform
-  - Add configs to the dp-ci repo
+    - Add application config files
-  - Add the project repo to the Jenkins ansible script
+    - Add to the Jenkins ansible script